ermites-io/oidc/README.md

 correctly authenticated the user, the library generates parameters for the developer to use in its REST or gRPC API in order to harden the delegated login process.

-There are 2 main helpers defined: RequestIdentityParams, ValidateIdentityParams.
+There are 2 main helpers defined: `RequestIdentityParams`, `ValidateIdentityParams`.

-On login, oidc.(Provider).RequestIdentityParams generates 3 parameters:
+On login, `oidc.(Provider).RequestIdentityParams` generates 3 parameters:
 - cookie value
 - cookie path value
 - provider specific authorization_endpoint redirect location generated url

-On Callback, oidc.(Provider).ValidateIdentityParams verify 3 received parameters:
+On Callback, `oidc.(Provider).ValidateIdentityParams` verify 3 received parameters:
 - cookie value
 - state
 - code.